 Leptopilina venom RhoGAPs likely evolved from a single imperfect duplication of RacGAP1

 A phylogenetic analysis was performed to learn more about the evolutionary history of Leptopilina venom RhoGAPs.
-The phylogeny was constructed based on the amino acid sequence of the RhoGAP domain of these venom proteins and that of the 19 classical RhoGAPs we identified from the predicted proteome of the jewel wasp Nasonia vitripennis (Supplementary Table S2).
+The phylogeny was constructed based on the amino acid sequence of the RhoGAP domain of these venom proteins and that of the 19 RhoGAPs we identified from the predicted proteome of the jewel wasp Nasonia vitripennis (Supplementary Table S2).
+N. vitripennis (superfamily Chalcidoidea) was chosen because it was the first parasitoid wasp to have its genome sequenced, and its genome has recently been re-annotated (Rago et al., 2016).
+Furthermore, the only RhoGAPs found in N. vitripennis are classical intracellular RhoGAPs, which are absent in maternal fluids (de Graaf et al., 2010).

-Prior to analysis, the coding sequence was completed for two Lbm (LbGAP1.3 and LbGAP5), one Lby (LbGAPy6) and all three Lh venom RhoGAPs.
+Prior to phylogenetic analysis, the complete coding sequence was obtained for two Lbm (LbmGAP1.3 and LbmGAP5), one Lby (LbyGAP6) and all three Lh venom RhoGAPs as described in the Methods section.
 Two of the Leptopilina venom RhoGAPs, namely LhGAP3 and LcGAP1, were predicted to contain two RhoGAP domains instead of one.
 Therefore, these two domains were separated for the analysis.
 The resulting phylogeny identified NvRacGAP1 as the closest RhoGAP from N. vitripennis to all Leptopilina venom RhoGAPs with confident support values (Figure 1B).
 Accordingly, the RhoGAP domain found in all Leptopilina venom RhoGAPs was predicted to belong to the RacGAP1 subfamily typically found in RacGAP1-related proteins (Table 1).
+These results suggest that the Leptopilina venom RhoGAPs derive from duplication of the N. vitripennis RacGAP1 ortholog in Leptopilina.

 Table 1.
 Motif and domain organization of Leptopilina venom RhoGAPs.
 The signal peptide was predicted using SignalP at CBS.
-The RhoGAP domain (PF00620) and the RacGAP1 domain (PTHR46199) were identified using InterProScan.
+The RhoGAP domain (PF00620) from the Pfam database and the RacGAP1 domain (PTHR46199) from the Panther database were identified using InterProScan on the InterPro integrative protein signature database.
+Compared to Pfam, the Panther database provides information about the specific RhoGAP subfamily to which the domain belongs.
 Two successive RhoGAP domains were found in LhGAP3 and LcGAP1.
 Lbm: L. boulardi ISm ; Lby: L. boulardi ISy ; Lh: L. heterotoma ; Lc: L. clavipes ; Lv: L. victoriae.
+The dot numbering (e.g., LbmGAP1.1, LbmGAP1.2, and LbmGAP1.3) was used for Leptopilina venom RhoGAPs that are encoded by different genes but share high amino acid sequence identity in the RhoGAP domain (greater than 70% identity).